-Unless specifically excepted from FOIPOP, all records in the custody or under the control of public bodies are subject to the right of access.
-Generally all records are "FOI able" including records on personal laptops and in password protected email accounts.
+Unless specifically excepted from FOIPOP, all records in the custody or under the control of universities are subject to the right of access.
+Generally all of a university's records are "FOI able" including university records on personal laptops and in password protected email accounts.
 However, some examples of records to which the FOIPOP right of access does not apply include:

-- o Material that is a matter of public record; - A note, communication or draft decision of a person in a judicial or quasi-judicial capacity; - o A record of a question that is to be used on an examination or test.
+- Material that is a matter of public record; - A note, communication or draft decision of a person in a judicial or quasi-judicial capacity; - A record of a question that is to be used on an examination or test.